A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 1. Four (4) passport-size color photos

-2. Proof of residence while in Greece (i.e. Letter from the person with whom you’re staying, hotel bill, statement of facts); the person in charge will request what is specifically needed for your case.
+— Letter from the person with whom you’re staying and a copy of their ID/passport, your hotel bill, a statement of facts; or the person in charge will request what is specifically needed for your case.

-3. Proof of minimum financial means, which is a bank statement showing you have at least 450 euros/month or 15 euros/day for the length of your extension.
+— Bank statement showing you have at least 15-50 euros/day for the length of your extension.
 Note the phrase ‘at least’ means they could ask for proof of a greater amount.

-5. A passport that is valid for the period in which you are requesting an extension (i.e. If you’re asking for a 3-month extension, your passport must be valid for at least 3 months)
+— If you’re asking for a 3-month extension, your passport must be valid for at least 3 months)

-The Alien’s Bureau or police station will give you a paper to put in your passport to show authorities when exiting Greece to avoid being stopped and fined.
+The Alien’s Bureau or Greek police station will give you a paper to put in your passport to show authorities when exiting Greece to avoid being stopped and fined.

 The word ‘extension’ implies there is something valid to prolong, which means this is no longer the case if your visa has already expired.

-* Special thanks to KEB, a reader who provided first-hand experience on securing an extension.
+*Special thanks to KEB, a reader who provided first-hand experience on securing an extension.

 What if I’m denied an extension?